ig3/epub.js/docs/_includes/api/en/0.3.x/rendition.md

 Arguments:

- * target (string) - URL or EpubCFI that determines the location in the book to be displayed.
+ * target (string) - URL, EpubCFI or floating point number in the range 0 to 1, that determines the location in the book to be displayed.

+If `target` is a non-integer number it selects a 'location': a range of 150 characters.
+The book is divided into ranges of 150 characters.
+If `target` is less than 1 then the 'location' at the corresponding proportion of the length of the 'locations' array is selected.
+Otherwise the last element of the 'locations' array is selected.

+Otherwise, `target` must be an integer index into the spine, or an epubcfi string, ID string (prefixed by '#') or an href string that matches one of the spine elements.

 <h5 id="rendition.flow">flow(flow)</h5>